Gatossa/Gatossa/README.md

 ### Hi there 👋

-🔭 I’m currently working on mastering my skills as a software tester.
-I am searching for the job in testing field and due to the fact I am not working as a software tester for the time being I take courses all the time not to forget skills I have learnt.
+🔭 I constantly work on levelling my skills up as a software tester to the perfection.
+I am searching for the job in the testing field, whereas due to the fact I am not working as a software tester for the time being, I take courses all the time not to forget skills I have learnt.

 :sweat_drops: At present I am working on mastering Postman.